GlobedGD/globed2/docs/api-docs.md

 ### accountIdForPlayer

 Returns the account ID of a player by their `PlayerObject`.
-If the given object does not represent an online player, -1 is returned.
+If the given object does not represent an online player, an error is returned.

 ```cpp
 Result<int> globed::player::accountIdForPlayer(PlayerObject* node);